The Maranatha museum in Lutago in the Valle Aurina exhibits popular art, nativity scenes and carvings

-Image gallery: Crib Museum Maranatha
+Image gallery: Nativity Museum Maranatha

 The museum has the form of a Tyrolean barn and was built of the wood of an old farm in Predoi.
-The Artist's Studio, in which the local sculptor Lukas Troi, one of the most talented artists of the valley, has been working since 2003, is used for various activities.
+The Artist's Studio, in which the local sculptor Lukas Troi, one of the most skilled artists of the valley, has been working since 2003, is used for various activities.
 Here you can watch the artist during his work.

 Contact info